 At Barefoot Health we are thrilled to be able to offer the Healthy and Active program.
 Dr. Doran will order your panels of blood work, obtain the results from Gamma Dynacare labs and then prepare a special 25 page personalized guide to losing weight.
 The programs is 12 weeks in length with weekly monitoring and meetings with Dr. Doran.
 The cost of the program may be covered by your extended health care insurance.
+Please inquire to confirm.

 Anyone who has been on a diet has been through this scenario before.
 At first it seems to work, the pounds are shed, but then it becomes increasingly difficult to stay trim.
 What is going wrong?

 Canada has a population of 33 million people.
 65% of all Canadian men between the ages of 20 and 64 are overweight or obese and 52 % of Canadian women are also suffering with weight issues.
 Needless to say, more than half of the total adult population are unhappy with their figure.
 As a result, new diets appear on the market daily but even so the general population is still not losing weight.
 Why?
 Well diets simply don’t work, in fact they have a tendency to cause weight gain.
 The reason for this is the so-called yo-yo effect.
 You can only achieve your ideal weight and maintain it when you make a long-term nutritional adjustment that is tailor made for your metabolism.
 The personal nutrition plan created by healthy & active, is a scientifically proven method to help you lose weight and keep it off while optimizing the metabolism.